growthbeat/growthbeat-ios/README.md

 # Building framework

-1. Set build target to GrowthAnalyticsFramework and iOS Device.
+1. Set build target to GrowthbeatFramework and iOS Device.
 1. Run.

 Archive the project on Xcode and you will get framework package.